lool/quagga/snapcraft/README.usage.md

 Using the Quagga Snap
 =====================

-After installing the Snap, the priviledged plugs need to be connected:
+After installing the Snap, the priviledged plug need to be connected:

     snap connect quagga:network-control ubuntu-core:network-control
-    snap connect quagga:network-observe ubuntu-core:network-observe

 Enabling/Disabling Quagga Daemons
 ---------------------------------